Spat over presidential election tests Poland's ruling coalition

-Poland's government is at risk of splitting after a junior coalition party said presidential elections should not be held in May because of the coronavirus pandemic, rejecting the main Law and Justice (PiS) party's line that they should go ahead.
-The lower house of parliament, the Sejm, is expected to vote on Friday on a law that would allow voters in the election to take place exclusively by post, with no physical voting booths.
+But a more liberal wing, Accord, said it was unrealistic for the election to proceed and proposed a postponement of two years.
+A parliamentary vote on the PiS plan was initially expected on Friday but was postponed.
+The election is crucial for PiS whose ally, incumbent Andrzej Duda, is running first in opinion polls.
+PiS needs his support to make further progress on its conservative agenda and judiciary reforms which the European Union says subvert the rule of law.

+Critics say the party is concerned over its ability to win if the ballot is delayed and the economy sinks into recession because of the coronavirus pandemic.
+"May 10 is an unrealistic date," Accord leader Jaroslaw Gowin told the Polsat News broadcaster late on Friday.
+"We need to be prepared, we need procedures."

-A PiS source told Reuters the vote could determine the future of the coalition if members including the Porozumienie (Accord) party oppose the proposed law.
-"We will vote against the proposal," Porozumienie lawmaker and party spokeswoman Magdalena Sroka told Reuters.
+Gowin said his group would discuss the PiS proposal and take a decision ahead of a rescheduled parliamentary vote.
+A PiS source told Reuters the vote could determine the future of the coalition if any alliance members opposed the legislation.

-The PiS-led coalition holds 235 of the 460 seats in the lower house and would lose its majority if Porozumienie quit.
-Jaroslaw Kaczynski, head of nationalist PiS and Poland's de facto leader, reaffirmed on public radio on Friday the party's position that the presidential election should take place as scheduled.
+The PiS-led coalition holds 235 of the 460 seats in the lower house and would lose its majority without Accord.
+Jaroslaw Kaczynski, head of nationalist PiS and Poland's de facto leader, reaffirmed the party's position that the presidential election should take place as scheduled.

-Jaroslaw Gowin, who heads Porozumienie in parliament, said in an interview with Polska Times.pl daily that he did not want the election held next month but had not threatened to pull out of the government.
-"The decision about the date of the election has to take into account the epidemic.
-There is no space for any political games.
-This is a matter of life and death," Gowin said.

-Opposition parties also want the poll postponed, saying restrictions imposed to halt the spread of coronavirus will prevent them campaigning and that holding the vote, even via post, is a health hazard.
-"All scenarios are possible at the moment," said a lawmaker from another coalition partner, Solidarna Polska, adding that PiS may try to convince individual Porozumienie members to stay in the coalition if the party withdraws.
+Accord's Gowin said, however, that he had seen research that the coronavirus would make it unsafe to vote for months.
+Opposition parties also want the poll postponed, saying restrictions imposed to halt the spread of coronavirus will prevent campaigning and that the vote, even via post, is a health hazard.

+"Lets work together on solutions that Poles are waiting for," Borys Budka, head of the main opposition party, the Civic Platform, said in parliament.
+"The election can take even a year from now.
+What's important is that nobody loses their job."
+Earlier in the week, parliament approved a coronavirus rescue package to support the economy but rejected many changes proposed by the opposition such as mandatory weekly coronavirus tests for medical workers.

-There were 392 new coronavirus cases in Poland on Thursday, the highest daily increase so far, with another 203 reported on Friday, bringing the total to 3,149, according to the health ministry.
-Nearly 60 people have died.
+Analysts say the economy could shrink as much as 4% this year as a result of restrictions on public life.
+There were 392 new coronavirus cases reported in Poland on Thursday, the highest daily increase so far, with 320 more reported on Friday, bringing the total to 3,266, according to the health ministry.
+65 people have died.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)